 Emily Glew has been passionate about the performing arts all of her life and began training in voice and dance at age 11.
 She has trained with artists including Michaela Burger and David Gauci, and is trained in classical, contemporary, jazz and tap dance.
 Beginning participating in musical theatre at age 13, she has been part in many musical theatre productions including most recently, Violet with Davine Interventionz, and taking the role of Shprintze in the Therry Dramatical Society’s production of Fiddler on the Roof.

 Standout roles for Emily also include Jellylorum in Cats, and Winifred Banks in Mary Poppins, both with Loreto College.
 Additionally, Emily has been studying music since the age of 6, and has played in numerous instrumental ensembles on the piano, guitar, and clarinet.
 Emily’s love for music has led to her teaching and musically directing multiple musicals in the past.
 Emily is happy to bring her enthusiasm for the dance and musicality of Sideshow to the stage.

 Gus has been performing theatre in Adelaide with several companies continually since 2003, but did his first show in 2001.
-That one took him two years to recover from!
-The talent level in Adelaide theatre has always been good, but currently every show seems to be bursting at the seams with talent on & off stage.
-A great position for our community to be in.
-Whilst he loves performing onstage, cabaret performance is not as common for him so his first time mic in hand at Broadway Sessions will be an experience...for everyone ;)
+That one took him two years to recover !!!
+During these crazy current Covid times we have been so fortunate to have Broadway Sessions for both performers & audience alike.
+Whilst he loves performing onstage, cabaret performance is not as common for him so performing at Broadway Sessions will be an enjoyable experience...hopefully for everyone 😉

 Kelsey is a singer, actor and dancer who began performing at a young age.
 She took tap and jazz classes from the age of 7 at Deslyn’s Dance, and began to take an interest in musical theatre at the age of 10, when she began singing and acting lessons at Mighty Good Talent School.